 View from bluff overlooking the cliffs off the Potomac River

 Camping, cabin and Murphy Hall meeting facility is available for rental.
-For information on availability of overnight accommodations, particular park amenities or to make a reservation, you can reserve online or call 1-800-933-PARK.
-Click here for park fees.
+For information on availability of overnight accommodations, particular park amenities or to make a reservation, you can Click here for park fees.
 Rates are subject to verification by DCR's state parks reservations staff.
 First determine the season, which varies by park, then the rate.

 LOCATION: Facing the Potomac River, the park is six miles northwest of Montross and just off Route 3.
 Google map for location and directions click here.